hussainzs/dp-seo-engine/README.md

 1. **Install Poetry**:

-   Follow these guidelines to install poetry for your system:
+   Follow these guidelines to install poetry for your system (if you don't have it installed already):
    - Go to: https://python-poetry.org/docs/
    - Make sure to add Poetry to your PATH variable (just a reminder to not skip this step during installation)